lgsvl/simulator/Docs/map-annotation.md

 ## Annotate Lanes
 #### Create temp map waypoint
+- Maker sure your roads belong to the layer of `Ground and Road` since waypoint will be only created on this layer.
-- Click `Create Temp Map Waypoint` button to create a new point in the center of current scene window
+- Click `Create Temp Map Waypoint` button to create a new point in the center of current scene window.

 [![tempMapWayPoint](images/annotation-tempWayPoint.jpg)](images/full_size_images/annotation-tempWayPoint.PNG)